Study for an AHRC Funded PhD at the University of Salford

 Prospective applicants who are interested in applying and eligible for funding should get in touch with us with an expression of interest by Wednesday 14 December 2022.
 Please contact the Pathway Representatives at Salford:

 Dr Toni Sant (Art & Design) – A.Sant2@salford.ac.uk

 We would expect you to have a very good first degree, and a completed or current MA, or equivalent professional experience.

-Following that, it will be necessary to complete a formal application for PhD study at the University of Salford by Friday 14 January 2022 and ultimately an application to the Northwest Consortium by Friday 4 February 2022
+Following that, it will be necessary to complete a formal application for PhD study at the University of Salford by Friday 13 January 2023 and ultimately an application to the Northwest Consortium by Friday3 February 2023 (17.00 GMT)

 For further information including an application form and guidance notes, please see the NWC DTP site:

 If you have further queries about the Digital Curation Lab and the potential for working with our non-HE partners, please contact us through our website at http://hub.salford.ac.uk/digital-curation-lab

 The NWCDTP is committed to equality of opportunity and working to ensure our cohort of postgraduate researchers reflects the diverse community we serve.
 We have introduced a range of positive measures to assist in achieving these commitments, recognising in particular that postgraduate researchers from Global Majority, Disabled, and Socioeconomically Unequal communities are currently underrepresented on our programmes and across the UK university sector.
 The introduction of these measures follows a review of our recruitment processes and forms part of a three-year plan we have developed to achieve greater diversity and better equality outcomes.